carbarcor/TheBookShelf/README.md

 - **[dotenv](https://www.npmjs.com/package/dotenv)**: A zero-dependency module that loads environment variables from a .env file.
 Created by Motdotla.
 - **[jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)**: A library to work with JSON Web Tokens.
 Created by Auth0.
 - **[mongoose](https://mongoosejs.com/)**: A MongoDB object modeling tool.
 Created by LearnBoost.

+## Motivation for using React
+We chose to use React to develop our web application because it offers a good balance between simplicity, flexibility, and performance.
+For us, it was important to choose a technology that was both easy for us to learn and powerful enough to handle what we wanted to build.
+React's use of JSX makes the code intuitive and easy to understand, which meant that we could quickly get started with development.
+In comparison, Angular is harder to learn as a beginner and with its inclusion of TypeScript, we felt it would be too complex for our needs as a small beginner team working on a small scale web application.

+React's large and active community is also a significant factor.
+In comparison to Vue, also a framework that is considered easy to learn as a beginner, the Vue community is not as big or developed.
+The extensive documentation, tutorials, and available third-party components made us choose React in favour of Vue, as we wanted to build a full stack JavaScript application.
+The available tutorials and community support around MERN in comparison to MEVN was simply larger, which was an important part of our decision.

+The flexibility of React, as a library rather than a complete framework, gave us the freedom to choose tools for routing and state management ourselves, something that we perceived Angular and Vue did not offer to the same extent.
+We also appreciated React's modular architecture, which makes it easy to isolate and manage components, facilitating scalability.

+Performance in React was another crucial factor for us.
+By using a Virtual DOM, React optimizes updates to the user interface, giving us faster renderings.
+This was particularly important for us because our service required dynamic and updated interfaces.

+In summary, React provided us with the simplicity, flexibility, performance, and support we felt we needed to develop our web application.
+Therefore, React felt like the best choice compared to Vue and Angular.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.